Kl4rry/crust/DOCS.md

 ```

 ## Tables
-Tables is a more convinient way to represent a list of maps.
+Tables is a more convenient way to represent a list of maps.
 They can be both indexed into like a list and you can get a whole column from it just like map.
 When a list literal contains only maps it is automatically converted to a table.

 ```bash
 $x = [